mmca101/mmca101.github.io/_pages/about.md

 Hi.

-I've always liked solving puzzles and problems.
-Homeoffice culture made me painfully aware of how much my own toolkit still needs to develop.
-Maintaining the minimum requirements to run the <b>software of life</b> has become more difficult the more I only focus on developing the software part.
+I have always liked to solve puzzles & problems and to improve & grow.
+And yet, maintaining the minimum requirements to run the SOFTWARE OF LIFE has become more difficult.
+Shifting to work from home made me painfully aware of how much more my own toolkit still needs to develop.
+It is easier to loose track of WHY we do what we do than ever before.

-I envision this to become a <b>tool kit</b> to change our relationship with technology - not just for technology people, paid and/or passionate.
-My hope is to create a framework for analytical and emotional skills that offer healthy fulfillment in general.
+My hope is to create a framework for the necessary analytical and emotional skills that offer a healthy and fulfilled relationship with our tools, our tribe and ourselves – a tool kit to change our relationship with technology, not just for technology people, both paid and passionate, but for everyone.

-My first step is to share applicable knowledge bites and experiences that helped me and my clients overcome plateaus and roadblocks.
-Most of what stopped us so far comes down to building and maintaining a healthy body, brain and belief system.
-I hope to build a HOW-TO-LIFE for myself and to contribute to our collective journey in the process.
+We can move towards that by building and maintaining a healthy body, brain and belief system.
+My first step is to share applicable knowledge bites and experiences, that helped me and my clients overcome our plateaus and roadblocks both personal and professional.
+I hope to contribute to a HOW-TO-LIFE for this current societal process.

+<i>Honestly, i'm doing this for myself first because it gives me a framework for my own struggle.
+Also I have a chance to learn by sharing & teaching and I get to help other people – YEEEY, thats really cool.
+I would be honoured if you share this journey with me!</i>